UKCloud/documentation/articles/enablement/enbl-sco-hosting.md

 **Failover responsibility** | Customer
 **Resilience requirement</br>(1 bay = 10U, 1kw per month)** | Depends on solution               |
 **Resilience cost** | Depends on solution
 **Notes** | Devices must be hosted in the same region as your compute environment.
-We cannot stretch connectivity from local Cloud Enablement into other regions (eg Cloud Enablement in region 5 cannot be stretched to region 6)
+We cannot stretch connectivity from local Cloud Enablement into other regions (e.g. Cloud Enablement in region 5 cannot be stretched to region 6)
 **Next steps** | Raise a service request via the UKCloud Portal                    |

 ## What connectivity does the server/storage hosting service provide?